ctm6100/docker-x3-tools/README.md

-# X3 AI Toolchain Docker Compose Usage
+# X3 OE Toolchain Docker Compose Usage

 This project provides a Docker Compose setup for running the OpenExplorer AI Toolchain for X3 on Ubuntu 20 (CPU version).